Federal law requires that scuba divers or snorkelers on federally controlled waters display the Alfa diver-down flag to mark their diving area.

 Divers Flag: A rectangular red flag, at least 15 x 15 inches, with a white diagonal stripe is used to indicate the presence of a submerged diver in the area.
-Display of this flag is not required by Oregon law and does not in itself restrict the use of the water; however, boaters should always use caution and slow to “slow-no wake speed” when operating within 200 feet of a displayed flag.
+The diver flag must be displayed when a diver is in the water.
+Boaters should always use caution and slow to “slow-no wake speed” when operating within 200 feet of a displayed flag.

-Alfa Flag: A blue-and-white International Code Flag A (or Alfa flag), at least 3.3 feet (one meter) high and visible from all directions, must be displayed on vessels on federally controlled waters.
-This flag indicates that the vessel is involved in a diving activity.
+Alfa Flag: A blue-and-white International Code Flag A (or Alfa flag), at least 3.3 feet (one meter) high and visible from all directions, must be displayed on boats on federally controlled waters.
+This flag indicates that the boat is involved in a diving activity.